The place to go for Bronze Sculpture

 Desk size to Life size

-Materials: Bronze sculpture, wood base
+Materials: Solid Bronze, wood base

 Arabian Horses are Marci Noroña's passion.
 She custom designs each sculpture out of clay, which then goes to the Foundry for the mold process.
 Waxes are taken from the molds, and Marci does the last touch ups on the waxes.
 Another mold process is done from those waxes.
 Molten Bronze is then poured into those molds at the Foundry (as seen in the video).
 Its a facinating, multifaceted process with a bit of danger thrown in !